-- a the Group's operations in future financial years, - b the results of those operations in future financial years, or - a the Group's state of affairs in future financial years.
+- (a) the Group's operations in future financial years, - (b) the results of those operations in future financial years, or - (c) the Group's state of affairs in future financial years.

 Environmental regulation

 The Group is not subject to significant environmental regulation.